Q2 2022 Results

 One way to help form constructive feedback is to document the process that led to a certain judgement.
 Documenting why you are investing in something and what you expect to happen helps provide a track record to understand whether a positive result was due to a good judgement or good luck, or if a bad result was due to a bad judgement or bad luck.
 It will still not be perfectly clear feedback, but with enough time and decisions, it should provide some understanding as to what led to certain results, which one can learn from, iterate, and improve their process and decision making going forward.

 We attempt to focus on what causes a business to succeed or fail in the long term while paying relatively little attention to shorter-term effects.
 This long-termism keeps us focused on what we expect the steady state of the business to be as it nears maturity.
 The underlying competitive dynamics and business models that drive value typically change little overtime.
-In ranking the importance of confirming or disconfirming evidence to an investment thesis, we place the most weight on the qualitative analysis of a company’s competitive advantage in its value chain.
-Then, we track the longer term quantitative financial trends and data (sales, margins, unit economics, market share), and finally place little to no weight on macro-economic forecasts or current news headlines.
 The key is getting the business analysis correct.
 If we invest in great businesses with strong long-term outlooks at reasonable prices relative to those outlooks, the stock should take care of itself despite the macro-environment.

-In order to evaluate the recent share price declines experienced during the first half of the year, I thought it would be helpful to provide my thoughts and the reasoning for each one of our companies.
+In order to evaluate the recent share price declines experienced during the first half of the year, I thought it would be helpful to provide my thoughts surrounding each one of our companies.
 I do not typically discuss every company in such detail, but I thought it would be helpful given the circumstances.
 With the growing word count of this letter, I have included the write-ups in the appendix for reference.

-In that section, I review the companies that are experiencing what I believe to be speedbumps along their journey of compounding shareholder value (LGI Homes, Meta, Carvana, Roku, and Redfin), companies that continue to execute exceedingly well despite the macro environment (Trade Desk and Trupanion), and a situation where recent problems are more pervasive in nature and detrimental to the long-term investment thesis (GoodRx).
+In that section, I review the companies that are experiencing what I believe to be speedbumps along their journey of compounding shareholder value (LGI Homes, Meta, Carvana, Roku, and Redfin), companies that continue to execute exceedingly well despite the macro environment (Trade Desk and Trupanion), and a situation where recent problems are more pervasive in nature and detrimental to the long-term investment thesis resulting in selling the company (GoodRx).

 Over the last five and a half years, there has been much to worry about, whether it was rising interest rates, trade wars, Presidential elections, wars, nuclear tests by hostile nations, inflation, deflation, or a pandemic that shut down the entire world’s economy…to name a few.